stormqloud/kazoo-tgbbok/fax.md

 ## Fax to Email
 * This should work with no problem.
 Assign a callflow with a DID number to go into "receive fax".
 The "receive fax" application will associate with a user record.
 The PDF will be delivered to the users email address.
 * There is inbound faxbox funcationality also.
-Unknown how to setup or what functionality is provided.
+  * You set this up the same way, just ue the "faxbox" callflow.
+  * The faxbox has extra functionality related to the "user app" in kazoo app store within your accounts.

 ## Email to Fax